mitmproxy/mitmproxy/docs/README.md

 ## Quick Start

  1. Install [hugo "extended"](https://gohugo.io/getting-started/installing/).
-     - When using snap you can install it using `snap install hugo --channel=extended`
  2. Windows users: Depending on your git settings, you may need to manually create a symlink from /docs/src/examples to /examples.
  3. Make sure the mitmproxy Python package is installed and the virtual python environment was activated.
 See [CONTRIBUTING.md](../CONTRIBUTING.md#development-setup) for details.